 Facilities may propose what information will be contained in the records for the SOP.
 Agency officials will discuss what modifications to a facility’s current record system may be needed, if any.

 A template for an SOP is available from MDA and is included with the Compliance Agreement draft.
-The SOP template also contains a limited amount of information about the required Certificate.
+The SOP template also contains a limited amount of information about the required Certificate and Limited Permit.